2307vivek/Adopty/README.md

 Adopty is a 🐶 dog adoption sample application built to demonstrate Jetpack Compose Ui.
 Adopty app uses modern android development tools, design principles and best practices.

 ## Features
 Adopty simply loads data form from the api and shows it in Jetpack compose `LazyList` composable.
-Adopty also demonstrate new api's and library's such as:
+Adopty app uses the [Petfinders api](https://www.petfinder.com/developers/v2/docs/) as a data source to show the lists of pets in the application./

-- Demonstrates the use of android 12 [SplashScreen](https://developer.android.com/about/versions/12/features/splash-screen) api, including loading data in the background while the SplashScreen is shown on the screen.
+- It also demonstrates the use of android 12 [SplashScreen](https://developer.android.com/about/versions/12/features/splash-screen) api, including loading data in the background while the SplashScreen is shown on the screen.
 - Demonstrates how to implement animations while navigation between screens in Jetpack compose applications using the [accompanist-navigation-animation](https://google.github.io/accompanist/navigation-animation/) library.

 ### Demo 📱